knyquist/tool_scaffold/README.md

 isolated from the environment in which the tool is run.

 Docker is used for local development, local testing, and local execution.
 For production deployment, the docker image is compiled into a singularity image file.
-Singularity is installed on all of our HPC nodes.
+Singularity is often installed on HPC nodes.
 Singularity images can be run as executables.

 ## Installation